Scientific Director/Professor African Studies in particular Inclusive development in Africa

 For an overview of Marleen Dekker's research and publications, visit her profile on the ASCL website.

-Marleen Dekker is Professor of Inclusive Development in Africa at Leiden University.
+Marleen Dekker is Professor of Inclusive Development in Africa and Director of the African Studies Centre at Leiden University.
 She is trained as a human geographer and holds a PhD in Development Economics.
 Marleen's research is interdisciplinary in nature and analyses the role of social norms and networks in accessing markets and local socio-economic development.
 The focus of her work is on behavioural determinants of access to and use of formal and informal financial services, including informal insurance networks, community-based health insurance and intra-household resource sharing.

 Since 2014, Marleen is also coordinating the Secretariat of INCLUDE, the Knowledge Platform on Inclusive Development Policies in Africa.
 The platform supports research, shares relevant knowledge with policy makers and practitioners and organizes international policy dialogues on inclusive development themes both in The Netherlands and in African countries.